February 08, 2014

-Hudson, FL – Regional Medical Center Bayonet Point announces that it hosts monthly meetings of the West Pasco celiac support group.
+Hudson/Tampa Bay, FL – Regional Medical Center Bayonet Point announces that it hosts monthly meetings of the West Pasco celiac support group.
 Meetings are held on the first Saturday of every month from 10 am to 11:30 am at the Shoreline Cafeteria Conference Room of RMCBP at 14000 Fivay Road, Hudson, Florida 34667.
-The next meeting will be held on Saturday, February 1.
+The next meeting will be held on Saturday, March 1.
 Meetings are open to the public and include recipe demonstrations of a gluten-free diet.

 The West Pasco celiac support group is dedicated to increasing awareness of Celiac disease in West Pasco.
 Celiac disease affects 1% of healthy average Americans.
 However, 97% of those who are affected are undiagnosed.